AbbyXSu/Bucket_List_Budgeter/README.md

 Brief:

 This documentation detailed all the necessary procedures and actions that were taken to complete this functional web application and fulfilled tests to ensure the app is fully utilise.
-The objective of this project is to create an functional CRUD application in Python, following best practices and design principles and produce the MVP with utilisation of Python, Pytest, SQL server, Git (as Version Control),Flask HTML(as front end),CSS and Jenkins(as CI server)in both Linux and Windows system.
+The objective of this project is to create an functional CRUD application in Python, following best practices and design principles and produce the MVP with utilisation of Python, Pytest, SQL server via AWS RDS, Git (as Version Control),Flask HTML(as front end),CSS and Jenkins(as CI server)in both Linux and Windows system on AWS VM.

 Additional specification of the project is as follow: